Leadership Breakthroughs podcast sound brilliant guide

 I want to personally welcome you to my podcast Leadership Breakthroughs.

-Thanks again for agreeing to be a guest on my podcast Amputee Strong.
-I want you to sound as brilliant as I know you are.
+It is extremely important for us to make you sound as brilliant as I know you are.

-Part of that’s on me as your interviewer.
+Part of that is on me as your interviewer.
 But part of it depends on you my dear guest.

 To make sure our interview sounds great please read through the list below and make any of the suggested adjustments you are able to make prior to our conversation.